connorpaps/LyricsMusicApp/README.md

     - API key obtained through https://rapidapi.com/apidojo/api/shazam
     - Restart the local server by closing it and running npm run dev in the terminal again.

+NOTE: If you are failing to load data on the Around You page, disabling any ad-blocker you have may fix the issue.